dereknahman/kirsty-codes/src/about.md

 permalink: "about/index.html"
 ---

 I started my career as a full-stack developer in 2019 via a bootcamp while living in my favourite city, Berlin.
-Now I work at the [Financial Times](https://www.ft.com/) in London, where I'm from, having spent some time working at a vet tech start-up and, after that, an agency that works primarily with third-sector clients.
+Now I work at the [Financial Times](https://www.ft.com/) in London, where I'm from.
+Before that I had countless other jobs doing stuff that had nothing to do with programming.

-My biggest interests in the web development space are HTML, CSS, JS and accessibility.
-This website exists because I wanted a space to tinker with all those things outside of work.

-When I'm not in front of a computer I like to indulge my love of nature, building things, (trying not to buy) records and astanga yoga.
-In 2023 I'd like to finally manage a headstand without sending myself to A&E.

-## Things I've done
+## Stuff I've done

 [I was on a podcast](https://aquestionofcode.com/68-are-bootcamps-worth-doing-kirsty-simmonds/) with the charming lads from A Question of Code, admittedly quite a while ago now.
 This episode is about my experience of changing career via a bootcamp.